thepeerstack/thepeer-react-native/README.md

 ### <a name="publicKey"></a> `publicKey`

 **string: Required**
-Your public key can be found on your [dashboard settings](https://dashboard.thepeer.co/settings/api-keys-and-webhooks).
+Your public key can be found on your <a href='https://dashboard.thepeer.co/settings/api-keys-and-webhooks' rel='noopener noreferrer' target='_blank'>dashboard settings</a>.

 ### <a name="userReference"></a> `userReference`